johnvlilley/Stateless-Computer/README.md

 Note: after 18 years of having the Slapaho script, I made the calculators and someone close to me finally made the accusation: "You're not doing math!
 You're emulating math!", which is my whole point.

 Look at the calculator_simple.cfg first to get an idea of what this is doing.
+Both calculators will work in any QuakeWorld engine derivative, including the original Quake.
+In Counter-Strike GO and other games you have to go into settings and enable the console to be able to pull the console down with the ~ (tilde) key.